definitelynotarobot-dotcom/definitely-not-a-site/content/thank-you.md

 # Success!
 Your message has been sent.

-We received your inquiry and promise a personal response within one business day.
+We received your inquiry and promise a personal response (from a real human person).